top of page

 What is a movement workshop?

-The goal of each movement workshop is twofold: to illuminate scripture by physically exploring the text, and to create community among participating members.
+The goal of each movement workshop is twofold: to illuminate a text or topic by physically exploring the text, and to create community among participating members.

 Each workshop is built on the following two principles:

-1. Content is specifically crafted for the church
+1. Content is specifically crafted for the group

 2. Workshops are accessible to everyone, regardless of age, mobility, or experience

-Because every church or group is different and has different desires and needs, the movement workshops can be tailored in length, content, and style.
-A typical workshop is 90 minutes and will include the following elements:
+Because every group is different and has different desires and needs, the movement workshops can be tailored in length, content, and style.
+A typical workshop is 90-180 minutes and often include the following elements:

 • Stretching